Mdhvince/UAV-Autonomous-control/README.md

 ## 3D UAV simulation and autonomous control for path tracking
 ![coverage](docs/coverage.svg)

+The whole project (dynamics, controller, planner, config) uses the aerospace NED convention, as on real flight controllers (PX4/ArduPilot): world x forward, y right, z DOWN - an altitude of h meters is z = -h.
+The 3D views reverse the y and z display axes (a proper rotation, not a mirror) so altitude reads upward on screen while the plotted coordinates and the rendered attitude stay true to the NED state.

 - [x] Build a controller to follow a trajectory
 - [x] Follow hardcoded waypoints
 - [x] From hardcoded waypoints, generate an optimal trajectory (minimum snap)